RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

 \textbf{Performance of RGBT-VGNet.} Our RGBT-VGNet attains the highest or second-highest accuracy in almost all weather conditions and datasets.
 In particular, its improvements over other RGB+TIR models are most visible in FY and RY, where the combination of AMA and LAVS yields stronger robustness to visibility degradation and background clutter.
 These results support the conclusion that carefully designed cross-modal interaction and language-aware fusion are especially beneficial when weather conditions significantly alter RGB appearance.

-\textbf{Benchmark-level observations.} From a benchmark perspective, the weather-wise results reveal several useful characteristics of RGBT-Ground: \begin{itemize} \item \textbf{Consistent difficulty ordering.} For almost all models and training settings, SY $>$ CY $>$ (FY, RY) in terms of accuracy, indicating that the four subsets form a meaningful and stable difficulty spectrum for evaluating robustness to weather.

-\item \textbf{Scene–weather interaction.} The benefit of TIR is amplified in adverse weather, particularly when combined with challenging scenes (e.g., rural roads or crowded markets).
-This makes the benchmark suitable for studying how environmental factors and sensing modalities jointly affect grounding performance.

-\item \textbf{Cross-dataset stability.} The relative ranking of methods under each weather condition is largely consistent across RefFLIR, RefM$^{3}$FD, and RefMFAD, suggesting that the weather annotations provide reliable signals rather than dataset-specific artifacts and can thus serve as a robust basis for future method comparison. \end{itemize}
+\textbf{Benchmark-level observations.} From a benchmark perspective, the weather-wise results reveal several useful characteristics of RGBT-GroundBench: For almost all models and training settings, accuracy follows SY $>$ CY $>$ (FY, RY), which indicates that the four subsets form a meaningful and stable difficulty spectrum for evaluating weather robustness.
+The benefit of TIR is amplified in adverse weather, particularly when combined with challenging scenes (e.g., rural roads or crowded markets), making the benchmark suitable for studying how environmental factors and sensing modalities jointly affect grounding performance.
+In addition, the relative ranking of methods under each weather condition is largely consistent across RefFLIR, RefM$^{3}$FD, and RefMFAD, suggesting that the weather annotations provide reliable signals rather than dataset-specific artifacts.